mskec/cookbook.mskec.com/recipes/pork-ribs.md

 ### Ribs
 * Double wrap ribs in foil (each rack separately)
 * Bake in the oven for 2.5h at 150C
-* After 1.5h, take out liquid from each foil (reserve it for sauce)
+* After 1.5h, take out liquid from each rack (reserve it for the sauce)

-### Broiling
-* Set an oven to a broil high temperature
-* Broil for 10-15min or until charred
-* Serve with the sauce

 ### Sauce
 * Combine all sauce ingredients in a sauce pot